WICG/explicit-javascript-compile-hints-file-based/README.md

 The format for the magic comment is similar to the [Source Map magic comment](https://sourcemaps.info/spec.html).

-The magic comment should be at the top of the file, preceeded only by other single-line or multiline comments.
+The per-file magic comment must be at the top of the file, preceeded only by other single-line or multiline comments.
+The per-function magic comment can be anywhere, but it can only refer to functions after it.
+It can also be overridden by another per-function magic comment.

 Web developers should consider using the file-based explicit compile hints for files that contain important functions which are likely to be needed by the website early on.
 For example, they might use explicit compile hints for a file that contains the main entry point for the application, or for a file that contains a critical library.